dusty-nv/jetson-inference/docs/webrtc.md

 > **note**: using browser webcams requires [HTTPS/SSL](#enabling-https--ssl) to be enabled

 Then navigate your browser again to `https://<JETSON-IP>:8554`, and you'll be prompted to enable access to the camera device and streaming will begin.
-Until then, there will be warning messages printed in the terminal on your Jetson about video capture timeouts occurring - these are normal and can be ignored, as the client providing the stream has not yet connected.
+Until then, there will be warning messages printed in the Jetson's terminal about video capture timeouts occurring - these are normal and can be ignored, as the client providing the stream has not yet connected.

 #### videoSource Code

 If you're using the videoSource interface in your program and want to hardcode it for receiving WebRTC (as opposed to parsing the command-line), you can create it like so:

-#### Python

 ``` python
 # Python